pavoltravnik/maxims-of-law/maxims-of-law.md

 Debile fundamentum, fallit opus.
 Where there is a weak foundation, the work falls.
 2 Bouv.
 Inst. n.
 2068.

 Debita sequuntur personam debitoris.
-Debts follow the person of the. debtor.
-Story, Confl. of Laws, 362.
+Debts follow the person of the debtor.
+Story, Confl. of Laws, §362.

 Debitor non praesumitur donare.
 A debtor is not presumed to make a gift.
 See 1 Kames' Eq.
 212; Dig.
 50, 16, 108.